sirthias/borer/README.md

 ```

 With these codecs case classes are written to [CBOR] in exactly the same fashion as with the case class support in
-`borer-core` module (see above), i.e. to simple arrays (unless the case classes arity is 1).
+`borer-core` module (see [above](#case-classes)), i.e. to simple arrays (or the unwrapped member encoding if the case
+classes has arity 1).

-An ADT is encoded as a [CBOR] array of length two, with the first element holding the type id and the second holding
+An Abstract Data Type (ADT) is encoded as a [CBOR] array of length two, with the first element holding the type id and
-the instances encoding (i.e. an array or single element).
+the second holding the instance's encoding (i.e. an array or single element).

 The type id is required to allow the decoder to determine which ADT sub-type to decode into.
 By default _BORER_ will use type's short class name as a (textual) type id.